-A natural consequence of the rotation effects above is that the minimum $|\beta_0|$ where scalarization is possible changes compared to the static case.
+A natural consequence of the aforementioned rotation effects is that the minimum $|\beta_0|$ where scalarization is possible changes compared to the static case.
 Thus, for the same \EOS II~\cite{1985ApJ...291..308D} used by \textcite{Damour:1996ke}, scalarization happens for $\beta_0<-3.9$ in rotating stars \cite{Doneva:2013qva} compared to $\beta_0<-4.35$ in the static case \cite{Damour:1996ke}.
-Therefore, one can conclude that although binary pulsar observations seem to rule-out \DEF scalarization for static or slowly-rotating \ns{s}~\cite{Zhao:2022vig}, there is still an observationally viable range of $\beta_0$ where only rapidly rotating \ns{s} can scalarize.
-This is potentially relevant for binary mergers and stellar core collapse where such rapidly rotating \ns{s} can form.
+Therefore, one can conclude that, although binary-pulsar observations seem to rule out \DEF scalarization for static or slowly rotating \ns{s}~\cite{Zhao:2022vig}, there is still an observationally viable range of $\beta_0$ where only rapidly rotating \ns{s} can scalarize.
+This is potentially relevant for binary mergers and stellar core collapse, where such rapidly rotating \ns{s} can form.

-A caveat in the previous argument is that, one does not expect the star to rotate uniformly in these extremely dynamical events.
-Such \emph{differential} rotation was first studied in~\textcite{Doneva:2018ouu}, which adopted a simple rotation law that can still capture some of the main properties of the merger remnants, especially a few tens of milliseconds after the merger of the binary~\cite{Bauswein:2017aur}.
+A caveat in the previous argument is that one does not expect the star to rotate uniformly in these extremely dynamical events.
+Such differential rotation was first studied by \textcite{Doneva:2018ouu}, who adopted a simple rotation law that can still capture some of the main properties of the merger remnants, especially a few tens of milliseconds after the merger of the binary~\cite{Bauswein:2017aur}.

 When scalarization is considered, larger values of the maximum mass as well as of the angular momentum can be achieved for supramassive \ns{s} compared to \gr.
 Moreover, the scalar field causes rapidly rotating models to be less quasitoroidal than their general-relativistic counterparts.
-This can have direct astrophysical implications especially for binary \ns mergers where the maximum possible mass and angular momentum of a \ns can sustain are crucial to determine the merger outcome and the lifetime of the merger remnant (in case a supramassive or hypermassive \ns forms\footnote{Supramassive \ns{s} do not have a stable static limit, but are supported against collapse due to rapid rotation.
-Hypermassive \ns{s} do not have a stable uniformly rotating limit, but are supported against collapse due to differential rotation \cite{Paschalidis:2016vmz}.}).
-See e.g.,~\textcite{Bauswein:2013jpa,Takami:2014zpa,Weih:2017mcw,Bauswein:2017aur}.
+This can have direct astrophysical implications, especially for binary \ns mergers, where the maximum possible mass and angular momentum that a \ns can sustain are crucial for determining the merger outcome and the lifetime of the merger remnant (in case a supramassive or hypermassive \ns forms\footnote{Supramassive \ns{s} do not have a stable static limit but are supported against collapse due to rapid rotation.
+Hypermassive \ns{s} do not have a stable uniformly rotating limit but are supported against collapse due to differential rotation \cite{Paschalidis:2016vmz}.}); see~\textcite{Bauswein:2013jpa,Takami:2014zpa,Weih:2017mcw,Bauswein:2017aur}.